In2TV

-In2TV was a website offering ad-supported streaming video of classic TV shows in the USA only.
+In2TV was a website offering ad-supported streaming video of classic TV shows in the United States.
 It was operated by AOL Time Warner as an outlet for the company's archival television programming.

 History

-In2TV was announced in November 2005 as a collaboration of AOL and Warner Bros.
-Television, at the time both being owned by the AOL Time Warner conglomerate.
-The site was created in part as a counteraction against the rapid rise in popularity of video hosting sites such as YouTube; when In2TV launched, Time Warner subsequently ordered all of its content (mostly posted by users, not by Time Warner itself) off YouTube through Digital Millennium Copyright Act notices in order to divert traffic to In2TV.
-The service launched in March 2006 and was later integrated with AOL Video in December 2006.
+In2TV was announced in November 2005 as a collaboration between AOL and Warner Bros.
+Television, at the time both being owned by the Time Warner conglomerate.
+The site was created in part as a counteraction against the rapid rise in popularity of video hosting sites such as YouTube; when In2TV launched, Time Warner subsequently ordered all of its content (mostly posted by users, not by Time Warner itself) off YouTube through Digital Millennium Copyright Act (DMCA) notices in order to divert traffic to In2TV.
+The service was launched with a party held at the Museum of Television & Radio (later renamed as The Paley Center for Media) and on March 15, 2006 and was later integrated with AOL Video in December 2006.

 Content

 When In2TV first launched the shows were categorized into channels.
 These included LOL (Comedy), Drama Rama (Drama), What a Rush (Action), Vintage TV (Classic), Heroes Horror (Sci-Fi/Horror), Toon Topia TV (Cartoons) and Pilot Theater (first episodes).

 In2TV also included bonus channels featuring original content based on the TV shows featured on the service.
 These channels included: